-Afghan official says sticky bomb blasts kill 2 in Kabul
+Afghan officials: Bombings in Kabul kill 2, including cleric

-KABUL, Afghanistan (AP) — Separate explosions, set off by sticky bombs attached to cars, killed at least two people and wounded five on Tuesday in the Afghan capital, a Kabul police official said.
+KABUL, Afghanistan (AP) — Separate explosions, set off by sticky bombs attached to cars, killed at least two people in the Afghan capital on Tuesday, including a prominent cleric who headed an Islamist nonprofit organization, officials said.

+Afghan President Ashraf Ghani denounced the cleric’s death as a “”terrorist attack on the dignity and bright future of Afghanistan.”
+No one immediately claimed responsibility for the Kabul attacks, which also wounded five people.

-The first bomb was attached to a military vehicle in central Kabul and wounded two military personnel, said Ferdus Faramarz, spokesman for the Kabul police chief.
-An hour later, the second bomb, in the northern part of the city, killed two people and wounded two others.
+The first bomb was attached to a military vehicle in central Kabul and wounded two military personnel, said Ferdaws Faramarz, spokesman for the Kabul police chief.

+An hour later, the second bomb, in the northern part of the city, killed two people, including cleric Mohammad Atef, and wounded two others.
 A third sticky bomb wounded one person in western Kabul.
+Faramarz said police are investigating.

+Ghani, in a statement released by the Presidential Palace, also said that Atef’s killing was the latest in a series of targeted crimes and assassinations.
+Atef headed the central council of Jamiat-e-Eslah of Afghanistan, an Islamist nonprofit organization based.

+Abdullah Abdullah, the chairman of the country’s High Council for National Reconciliation, also condemned Atef’s killing.
+“Atef was a supporter of peace and reconciliation in the country,” he said in a statement.
+“But unfortunately, the enemies of the Afghan people took him away from us.”

 In recent months, the Islamic State group has claimed responsibility for multiple attacks in Kabul, including on schools and educational institutions that killed 50 people, most of them students.
 IS has also claimed responsibility for rocket attacks in December that targeted the key U.S. base in Afghanistan.
 There were no casualties in those attacks.